tharte/emacs-reveal/README.md

 (require 'emacs-reveal)
 ```

-After restarting Emacs, emacs-reveal checks whether its dependency
+After restarting Emacs, emacs-reveal checks whether its dependencies
-org-ref is installed; if not, you are asked whether emacs-reveal
+are installed; if not, you are asked whether emacs-reveal
 should install it from [MELPA](https://melpa.org/) for you.

 A [Howto](https://gitlab.com/oer/emacs-reveal-howto) provides a small